neuroinformatics-unit/movement/docs/source/blog/movement-v0_0_21.md

 - We have dropped support for using filtering and kinematic functions via the `move` accessor syntax, because we've found the concept hard to convey to new users.
 All functions are henceforth solely accessible by importing them from the relevant modules.
-Having one way of doing things should reduce the maintenance burden on our end.
+Having one way of doing things simplifies the mental model for users and reduces the maintenance effort on our side.
 See an example below:

   ```python
   # Instead of: